now browsing by tag

 As followers of Jesus we are supposed to go in to the world and share His love with those that are lost, but it is very important that we also have some good friends that follow Jesus that can help to keep us sharp.

 - Object Lesson Iron Sharpens Iron

 - proverbs iron sharpens iron lesson

-- iron sharpens iron bible lesson
+- as iron sharpens iron object lesson

 - sermon on Proverbs 27:17